Page Content

 • Community Outreach and Engagement

-As of May 2023, the BRP has successfully utilized most of the grant funds ahead of EPA’s September 2023 grant term closure period.
-The FY2023 BCA grant is now at the closeout stage.
+The FY2020 EPA Brownfields Coalition Assessment (BCA) Grant has successfully utilized and implemented all grant funds ahead of the September 2023 grant term deadline.
+The grant is currently at the closeout stage.

 The following accomplishments have been realized under the EPA Brownfields Coalition Assessment (BCA) Grant: